 6.1.1.2.3 Coordination area allocation decision

-Information about the coordination area allocation decision would be sent by the node responsible for CA allocations towards the eNBs participating in CoMP operation.
-Main options are to enhance the existing Load Indication procedure (class 2) for this purpose or create a new procedure.
+The coordination area allocation decision is taken by the master CAMF instance.
+In this solution, the master CAMF instance is located within the E-UTRAN.
+Main signaling options are to enhance the existing Load Indication procedure (class 2) for this purpose or create a new procedure.
 A new class 1 procedure would have the advantage of including response and failure messages, and hence better support error handling.

 Fig. 2: Example of new procedure conveying information about CA allocation decision (e.g. designation of central unit and cooperating eNBs / TPs).
+The eNB1 hosts the master CAMF instance, and eNB2 hosts the slave CAMF instance.

+The Coordination Area Update procedure conveys information about the coordination area allocation decision, and may enable implementations to include master/slave role attribution information for CCF e.g. by following the principles employed on X2 for inter-eNB CoMP.

 6.1.2 Solution evaluation